- Documentation Needed

 To qualify for F-2 status, you must be a spouse or an unmarried child under age 21 of an F-1 student.
-To apply for F-2 status, the F-1 needs to request an F-2 I-20 .
-Please see Request to Add F-2 Dependent(s) Form.
+To apply for F-2 status, the F-1 needs to request an F-2 I-20.
+Please log in to the M-Passport portal, click on Requests > Add F-2 Dependent, and follow the instructions from there.

 A person of any non-immigrant status except C, D, K, or M (and in some cases J), those who entered the United States under the terms of the Visa Waiver Program, can apply for a change to F-2 status if he/she has maintained lawful non-immigrant status up to the time of application.
 Those with J status who are subject to 212(e) two-year home country physical requirement may not change status in the U.S. unless a waiver has been granted.
 Non-immigrants in A, G, or NATO status must first complete Form I-566, and have it properly endorsed by the foreign mission to the U.S. and the Department of State.

 - A cover letter (one page) requesting the change of status from your current status to F-2.
 This letter should include a brief explanation as why you wish to change to F-2 status.
 You should also provide a checklist of the documentation you are including in your application.

 - USCIS Form I-539 Application to Extend/Change Nonimmigrant Status, including application fee.

 - Evidence of financial support (i.e., bank statement, F-1's assistantship letter, etc.).